If you’re new to writing poems and need some guidance, our beginner’s guide to writing poetry will help you.

 BlazeVox Press initially started as a student-run college press that published mind-boggling poetry, beautiful art and gripping creative fiction.
 However, their efforts soon paid off and by the fall of 2000, they managed to gain plenty of momentum by collaborating with authors like Bill Berkson, Anne Waldman and Tom Clark.
 The company has since established their reputation as one of the leading poetry book publishers of New York.
 And as of now, they have more than 280 titles and 1000 writers in their publishing outlets and web-based journals.
 While BlazeVox publishes any and everything pertaining to poetry, your work is likely to make the cut if it’s challenging, creative and incredibly gripping.
 So if you think your work can impress their editors, read the submission guidelines and send in your works here.

 Based in San Francisco, California, Manic D Press is best known for their poetry, short stories and fiction novels.
 The inception of the company dates back to more than three decades when author Jennifer Joseph came up with this platform to create an alternative outlet for budding writers looking to get their works published.
 Luckily enough, things worked in her favour, and right now, the company is still going strong with their gripping fiction and moving poetries.
 Manic D offers consistent and widespread distribution across the US, UK and EU.
-So you can always count on them for consistent representation.
+So, you can always count on them for consistent representation.
 Since the company also follows an open submissions policy, you can send in your work any time on this page.
+If you are sending a poetry manuscript, try to send 5 to 10 poetry pieces together.
+Also note that while the company does accept postal submissions, email submissions are preferred.

 As evident from their name, Futurepoem is a NYC based publishing house that is entirely focused on publishing contemporary poetry from emerging and newbie writers who are looking for some solid representation in the industry.
 The company is fond of beautiful yet complex poetry that leaves a lasting impact on readers.
-So if you’ve written something similar, contact them right away!
-Although their submissions will open from December 2018, the editors are currently accepting book proposals and queries.
+Futurepoem is currently open for poetry submissions until 25 January 2020.
+Check this page for more information about the submission process and guidelines.
+Details about their poetry contest, the Other Futures Award, will be announced on Spring 2020.

 11. ECW Press